The Navigator (Cussler novel): Plot summary

 They find that the statue contains a concealed map revealing the location of a Phoenician wreck in the Chesapeake Bay.
 They locate the ship and find the remains of another wreck diver who was wearing World War II-vintage diving gear.
-Using the serial number on his dive helment, they are able to locate his widow who reveals that he recovered some gold and an amphora from the wreck.
-However, Saxon purchased the amphora earlier that day, having located the widow first using his photos from the Maryland warehouse.
-Saxon and Austin work together to salvage a parchment inside the amphora which reveals the relic was placed in a Phoenician gold mine in St. Anthony's Wilderness, an undeveloped area of modern Pennsylvania which Saxon had previously investigated as a possible location of Solomon's mines.
+Using the serial number on his dive helmet, they locate his widow who reveals that he recovered gold and an amphora from the wreck.
+Saxon purchased the amphora earlier that day, having located her first using his photos from the Maryland warehouse.
+Saxon and Austin salvage a parchment inside the amphora which reveals the relic was placed in a Phoenician gold mine in St. Anthony's Wilderness, an undeveloped area of modern Pennsylvania which Saxon previously investigated as a possible location of Solomon's mines.
 Saxon suggests a specific cave that yielded some gold in the 19th century.
-Zavala and fellow NUMA employees Paul and Gamay Trout dive in the now-flooded cave and find the relic had previously been removed by Jefferson, who used the site to conceal the complete map of Solomon's mines instead.
+Zavala and fellow NUMA employees Paul and Gamay Trout dive in the now-flooded cave and find the relic was previously removed by Jefferson, who used the site to conceal the complete map of Solomon's mines instead.

-Mechadi meets with staff at the Metropolitan Museum of Art to plan the Navigator exhibition, but Adriano kidnaps her after the meeting and brings her to Baltazar's estate in upstate New York where he reveals that he believes both he and Mechadi are descendants of King Solomon and proposes they have children to continue their line but Mechadi rejects him.
+Mechadi meets with staff at the Metropolitan Museum of Art to plan the Navigator exhibition, but Adriano kidnaps her after the meeting and brings her to Baltazar's estate in upstate New York.
+Adriano believes both he and Mechadi are descendants of King Solomon and proposes they have children to continue their line, but she rejects him.
 He lures Austin to his estate by saying he will exchange him for Mechadi.
 Austin arrives and Baltazar makes him joust with him to win Mechadi's freedom.
-Although Austin wins the joust, Baltazar deceives and tries to kill him.
-Austin escapes and Baltazar flees to his ancestral home, a castle in Cyprus where he plans to sacrifice Mechadi to Baal, a Phoenician deity still worshiped by his family.
+Although Austin wins the joust, Baltazar tries to kill him.
+Austin escapes and Baltazar flees to his ancestral home, a castle in Cyprus, planning to sacrifice Mechadi to Baal, a Phoenician deity still worshiped by his family.
 Austin beats Baltazar to Cyprus with the aid of a friend in the CIA who allows him to use an SR-71 Blackbird.
-He and a few CIA agents overpower Baltazar's mercenaries, rescue Mechadi, and kill Baltazar.
+He and some CIA agents overpower Baltazar's mercenaries, rescue Mechadi, and kill Baltazar.
 Subsequently, Austin lures Adriano to Solomon's cave and traps him underwater to die.